Lottoland

 Lottoland Welcome Offers

 Things have been scaled back a little in recent years when it comes to promotions at Lottoland.
 It’s not so long ago – early 2022, in fact – that Lottoland had a whole five different welcome promotions to offer.
 These days, it only has two – one for players who want to play casino games, and one for players who want to bet on sports.
-We’re hesitant to call the sports betting promotion a true welcome promotion because it’s a little mean-spirited.
-In essence, players who join Lottoland and stake £5 or more on a sports event as their first wager will receive a £5 free bet – but only if their first bet loses.
-Basically, you have to lose money to get your free bet.

-Monthly Promotions
+Ongoing Promotions

-Lottoland Pros and Cons
+What are the Pros and Cons of Lottoland?

-The pros of playing at Lottoland are quite self-explanatory.
+Pros: The pros of playing at Lottoland are quite self-explanatory.
 Having access to so many lotteries all over the world is a big part of the site’s appeal.
 There aren’t many other ways you could place bets on, for example, the Polish lottery, so being a Lottoland customer opens up markets that you would never normally have access to.
 It’s especially great to be a new customer at Lottoland because the site goes out of its way to throw promotions and incentives at you.

-The flipside of what we’ve just said is that once you’ve signed up to Lottoland and used the promotions, you won’t get much else from the site in terms of perks.
+Cons: The flipside of what we’ve just said is that once you’ve signed up to Lottoland and used the promotions, you won’t get much else from the site in terms of perks.
 There aren’t any loyalty schemes here, nor any promotions centred around the casino or online slots games.
 The fact that the UK Gambling Commission found it necessary to fine and warn Lottoland in relation to the way it interacts with customers is a black mark against it, too.

 Lottoland Banner